 14. Keep it up to date

-If you find update prompts nagging, you can always automate them with a tool like Heimdal FREE (scroll down for more info after the conclusion).
+If you find update prompts nagging, you can always automate them with a tool like Thor FREE which keeps all your applications up to date and eliminates common vulnerabilities.

 When it comes to security, remember that it all works together: technology depends on the human factor to make it work, but it can also be compromised by the same thing.